t-tirabassi/t-tirabassi.github.io/essays/Design_Dynamics.md

 ## Crafting Code Canvases

-In order to gain a better understanding of how to use these design patterns and what they typically look like, let’s examine an example from a group application that my team and I have been developing.
-More specifically, let’s take a look at the user profile page.
+In order to gain a better understanding of how to use these design patterns and what they typically look like, let’s examine a piece of code from an application that my team and I have been developing.
+More specifically, let’s take a look at the one of the constants found within the code for the user profile page:

 ```jsx
 const { ready, profile, interests, tags } = useTracker(() => {